lu-ci/apex-sigma-core/docs/setup/discord.md

 Token: MzUzMzY3MjA1MTQ2MDAxNDIw.DIuq0Q.Me4j6mufIPy_0XJh-JlRgRZ7864
 ```

-If you have made any, safe changes.
+If you have made any, save changes.
 Now that you have the credentials needed, keep them handy.

 ## Inviting The Bot